guertinlab/Nascent_RNA_Methods/README.md

 `$genome_index`: the basename (including the path) of the genome index files from `bowtie2-build`.

 `$prealign_rdna_index`: the basename (including the path) of the prealign rDNA index files from `bowtie2-build`.

+`$tallymer` and `$table`: outputs of the seqOutBias command above for a given genome and read length.

 \scriptsize
 ```bash
 directory=/Users/genomicslab/sequencing_run1